munificent/craftinginterpreters/book/hash-tables.md

 </aside>

 We'll get to the implementation of `adjustCapacity()` soon.
-First, let's look at that `findEntry()` function you've been wondering about:
+First, let's look at that `findEntry()` function you've been wondering about.

 ^code find-entry

 This function is the real core of the hash table.
 It's responsible for taking a key and an array of buckets and figuring out which bucket the entry belongs in.
 This function is also where linear probing and collision handling come into play.
-We'll use it both to find existing entries in the hash table, and to decide where to insert new ones.
+We'll use `findEntry()` both to look up existing entries in the hash table, and to decide where to insert new ones.

 For all that, there isn't much to it.
-First, we take the key's hash code and map it to the array by taking it modulo the array size.
-That gives us an index into the array where, ideally, we'll be able to find or place the entry.
+First, we use modulo to map the key's hash code to an index within the array's bounds.
+That gives us a bucket index where, ideally, we'll be able to find or place the entry.

 There are a few cases to check for:

-*   If the key for that entry in the array is `NULL`, then the bucket is empty.
+*   If the key for the entry at that array index is `NULL`, then the bucket is empty.
 If we're using `findEntry()` to look up something in the hash table, this means it isn't there.
-If we're using it to insert, it means we've found a place to add it.
+If we're using it to insert, it means we've found a place to add the new entry.

 *   If the key in the bucket is <span name="equal">equal</span> to the key we're looking for, then that key is already present in the table.
 If we're doing a